dayton-outar/shillings/docs/MULTIPLIERS.md

    $$\large \text{Average Cost of Inventory} = \frac{1}{2} (\text{ Current Cost of Inventory} + \text{Previous Cost of Inventory})$$

-   When we use this ratio to divide 365 days to give the _Days Sales of Inventory_.
-The number of days determined from _Days Sales of Inventory_ is a measure of how quickly the company can convert its stock of inventory into sales.[^4] A low number of days determined by the _Day Sales of Inventory_ indicates high efficiency.
+   When we use this ratio to divide 365 days to give the _Days' Sales of Inventory_.
+The number of days determined from _Days' Sales of Inventory_ is a measure of how quickly the company can convert its stock of inventory into sales.[^4] A low number of days determined by the _Days' Sales of Inventory_ indicates high efficiency.
 There is no set scale but it can be used to compare against other companies or to compare the performance of the same company against other periods.

 ## Profitability